garbearrr/Neon-Nexous/README.md

 A roblox sandbox tycoon style game with the goal of promoting creativity, automation, and optimization while deviating from the linear style of typical entries in the tycoon genre.

+Following a dev-provided linear workflow to progress in a game gets very redundant and keeps the player having to wait to accumulate currency.
+We aim to create a dynamic way of generating currency and passive incomes to have the player create and use their own path on growing in the game.
+We are going off of another game: "Miner's Haven".